-When I coach job seekers, I send every one of them into interviews with a 30-60-90-day plan because it’s the best tool available for helping those candidates stand out from the competition.
-It’s exponentially more important that management-level candidates come to the interview with a high-level plan for how they’re going to attack the job and the problems that need to be solved.
+When I coach job seekers, I advise every one of them to go to the interview with a 30-60-90-day plan because they're much better able to show how they’re going to attack the job and the problems that need to be solved.

-What a 30-60-90-day plan does is showcase that experience in a “this is how it will look when I’m on the job” and “this is how I’m going to begin solving your problems and making you money” kind of way.
+It gives them sort of a test drive in a “this is how it will look when I’m on the job” and “this is how I’m going to begin solving your problems and making you money” kind of way.